ModernBetaNetwork/AdminToolbox/README.md

         - **`admintoolbox:state`** can be any of `spectating`, `revealed`, or `normal` (not in admin mode).
 - **[BlueMap](https://bluemap.bluecolored.de)**
     - The plugin will hide admins who are [revealed](#reveal) from the map.

+## Analytics

+**Added in version 1.4.0.**

+For us to better understand how many servers are using AdminToolbox, by default we collect anonymized analytics via bStats.
+Server administrators can disable this functionality by setting `enable-stats: false` in config.yml.

+The anonymized collected data is viewable publicly at https://bstats.org/plugin/bukkit/AdminToolbox/26406.

 [folia]: https://papermc.io/software/folia